metalbear-co/metalbear.co/content/en/blog/hooking-go-from-rust/index.md

 mov rdi, QWORD PTR [rsp+0x8]
 ```

-Golang has its own ABI, precisely `ABI0` and `ABIInternal`.
+Golang has its own ABI(as mentioned before), precisely `ABI0` and `ABIInternal`.
 Go keeps [backward compatibility](https://go.googlesource.com/proposal/+/master/design/27539-internal-abi.md) with a stack based calling convention along with the recently introduced register based calling convention.
-Turns out ABI0 functions follow a stack based convention, which is why we move values from the stack rather than registers.
+Turns out `ABI0` functions follow a stack based convention, which is why we move values from the stack rather than registers.

 ### Calling the handler